hapax/hapax.github.io/assets/maximal.md

 ---

-With a little more work, this tells us someting interesting about the shortest routes on a blob.
+With a little more work, we can exploit this slogan to describe shortest routes on a blob.
 So, consider the shortest route between $A$ and $B$ in a blob.
 This may not be a straight line, since in general, straight line